 In Year 8 students explore Diversity and Inclusion.
 This involves exploring identity - of the individual; of others in the class; in NI, nationally and globally.
 Students also investigate stereotyping, sectarianism and racism and look at strategies to overcome these issues.
 In Year 9 students examine Human Rights and Social Responsibility as well as Equality and Social Justice and in Year 10, Democracy and Participation.
-Year 8 students are given one period a week while Years 9 and 10 rotate with ICT in 6 week blocks.
+Year 8 and 9 students are given one period a week while Year 10 rotate with ICT in 6 week blocks.

 GCSE Learning for Life and Work is a compulsory GCSE in the College.
 It combines the strands of Citizenship, Employability and Personal Development and highlights the importance of playing an active part in society on a local, national and global scale.
 We seek to enhance our students' learning experiences through educational visits and workshops from the NI Assembly Education Service, local politicians, the Northern Ireland Human Rights Commission and the Police Ombudsman.
 Our GCSE results consistently exceed NI averages and we pride ourselves on the high performance of our students.
-In each of the last three years, our students have been placed in the top three students in NI in this subject.
+In the previous three years before the pandemic, our students were placed in the top three students in NI in this subject.